sebstianrodrigo/pokemonBattle/README.md

 ### Backend Objectives

-1. **Implement DB migrations**: Populate a table with Pokémon data.
+1. **Implement DB migrations**: Populate a table with Pokemon data.
-2. **List Pokémon**: Implement an endpoint to list all Pokémon.
+2. **List Pokemon**: Implement an endpoint to list all Pokemon.
-3. **Battle Endpoint**: Implement an endpoint to initiate battles between Pokémon.
+3. **Battle Endpoint**: Implement an endpoint to initiate battles between Pokemon.
 4. **Save Battle Results**: Store the battle results in a table.

 ### Frontend Objectives

-1. **UI/UX for Listing and Selecting Pokémon**: Implement the interface for listing and selecting Pokémon.
+1. **UI/UX for Listing and Selecting Pokemon**: Implement the interface for listing and selecting Pokemon.
-2. **Pokémon Card**: Implement a card component to display Pokémon stats.
+2. **Pokemon Card**: Implement a card component to display Pokemon stats.
 3. **Automatic Opponent Selection**: When starting a battle, automatically and randomly select a different opponent and display the result.
 4. **Basic Responsiveness**: Ensure the application is responsive.
 5. **Backend Connection**: Connect the frontend with the backend.